BTS: A Comprehensive Benchmark for Tie Strength Prediction: Empirical Study of Tie Strength Prediction

 \section{Empirical Study of Tie Strength Prediction}

 In this section, we present the results of existing models and offer an in-depth discussion.
-Following the setting of ~\cite{gilbert2009predicting,sohrabi2016comprehensive}, we adopted accuracy as the evaluation metric.
-Additionally, to reflect the intensity of strong and weak ties, similarly to~\cite{sintos2014using, adriaens2018acquaintance}, we showed the average tie weight differences between strong and weak ties.
 All results are averaged over 3 runs with different data splits.
 The experiments were performed on a desktop with a 24GB NVIDIA GeForce RTX 3090 GPU and 64GB RAM.
-Note that we explicitly show the "Avg" below each definition to reflect the average performance of the applied method, and use the last ``Avg" section in Table~\ref{table:res1} and ~\ref{table:res2} to reflect the average performance of each method on each dataset.
-Code and datasets are provided at \url{https://github.com/XueqiC/tie_strength_prediction}.
+Our code and datasets are all publicly available\footnote{\url{https://github.com/XueqiC/Awesome-Tie-Strength-Prediction}}.